piskvorky/gensim/docs/_sources/dist_lsi.txt

     2010-11-03 16:08:27,834 : INFO : topic #9(78.620): 0.502*"kategori" + 0.282*"categoria" + 0.248*"kategorija" + 0.234*"kategorie" + 0.172*"категория" + 0.165*"categoría" + 0.161*"kategoria" + 0.148*"categorie" + 0.126*"kategória" + 0.121*"catégorie"

-In serial mode, creating the LSI model of Wikipedia with this **one-pass algorithm** takes about 5.25h on my laptop (OS X, dual-core 2.53GHz, 4GB RAM with `libVec`).
+In serial mode, creating the LSI model of Wikipedia with this **one-pass algorithm** takes about 5.25h on my laptop (OS X, C2D 2.53GHz, 4GB RAM with `libVec`).
 In distributed mode with four workers (Linux, dual-core Xeons of 2Ghz, 4GB RAM with `ATLAS`), the wallclock time taken drops to 1 hour and 41 minutes.
 You can read more about various internal settings and experiments in my `research